md-siam/Hackintosh_EliteBook_Folio_9470m/README.md

 ## BIOS Settings:
   ```
-  ✰✰✰✰✰✰✰ First of all, upgrade your ElitBook BIOS to Version F.73. ✰✰✰✰✰✰✰
+  ✰✰✰✰✰ First of all, upgrade your ElitBook BIOS to "68IBD Ver.
+F.73" ✰✰✰✰✰
-  ✰✰✰✰ Because this EFI file is only tested in that BIOS version E.73. ✰✰✰✰
+  ✰✰✰✰ Because this EFI file is only tested in that BIOS version F.73. ✰✰✰✰
   ```
 - Match your BIOS setting with the pictures gives here:
   - Boot Options: